Hollyjoycediehl/responsive-svg_peer-lesson/README.md

 # Creating Responsive SVG Logos
 <b> This is an instructional repository on how to create a responsive svg using Adobe Illustrator and CSS </b>

-SVGs (scaleable vector graphics) can be used in place of other image file formats and easily enable graphics to have responsive abilities.
+SVGs (scaleable vector graphics) can be used in place of other image file formats and have responsive abilities.
 This tutorial is focused on creating responsive svg logos that change format based on screen size.

 ## Getting Started